totaltrash/ifix_blame/README.md

 By default, Blame will create a `created_user` relationship and a `created_date` timestamp, and an `updated_user` and `updated_date` pair to record the most recent update.
-Blame also adds changes to look after the updating of these fields upon all `:create` and `:update` action types.
+Blame also adds changes to look after the updating of these attributes upon all `:create` and `:update` action types.

 The minimum configuration for each resource is: